M-Marku/BooleanModel_MonocytePolarization/README.md

 The numerical simulations on the Boolean model of macrophage polarization are performed using the R library BoolNet.
 The R script run_macrophage.R in this repo contains all the steps of the simulations:
 - Identification of all fized point attractors of the system;
 - Attractor categorization.
-- Estimation of Jaccard-Needham index and clusting.
+- Estimation of Jaccard-Needham index and clustering.